This collection has access restrictions. For details, please see the restrictions.

 After Maria Lowther Skinner died, her children were raised in the household of Frederick Nash of Hillsborough, N.C., where they received their early education.
 While Tristrim was sent to school as a young boy in New Haven and Philadelphia, his sister Penelope remained in Hillsborough.
 He attended the College of William and Mary from 1838 to 1840, and briefly studied at the University of North Carolina in 1840.
 Tristrim Lowther Skinner was summoned home to manage his father's plantations in 1840, when Joseph Blount Skinner's health failed.
 Between 1846 and 1848, Tristrim served as a member of the North Carolina House of Commons.
 He married Eliza Fisk Harwood (1827-1888) of Williamsburg, Va., in 1849, and they had four children: Marian Fisk, who was a teacher; Frederick Nash, an Episcopal priest who served in South Carolina; Tristrim Lowther Jr., who moved to Mississippi; and Maria Louisa Warren, who married Robert Brent Drane.
 In 1860, Tristrim was commissioned captain of Company A, 1st North Carolina Infantry Regiment.
 He was killed at Mechanicsville, Va., in 1862.Back to Top

-The Skinner family papers consist chiefly of family correspondence.
+The Skinner Family Papers consist chiefly of correspondence documenting a wealthy white family in Edenton, N.C., and other parts of eastern North Carolina.
 Skinner and related family members generally wrote long, substantive letters containing information about a wide variety of subjects.
 There are several significant female correspondents who wrote about their education and reading habits, feelings about courtship and marriage, experience of pregnancy and childcare, household and social activities, and political opinions.
-Of special interest are letters documenting Penelope Skinner Warren's 1840 pregnancy, which she endured in Hillsborough, N.C., while her physician-husband was in Edenton, N.C.
+Of note are letters documenting Penelope Skinner Warren's 1840 pregnancy, which she endured in Hillsborough, N.C., while her physician-husband was in Edenton, N.C.
 There are also letters documenting trips taken by family members to spas in North Carolina and other locations.

 There are quite a few letters written by school-aged children, showing differences between male and female education and containing specific information about reading materials and study habits.
 Letters of several male family members document their experiences at universities, such as Princeton, the College of William and Mary, and the University of North Carolina.

-Correspondence, two journals, and other papers document various aspects of plantation management, including information about slaves, work routines, crops, and agricultural reform.
 Additional subjects documented in family correspondence include North Carolina politics--Joseph Blount Skinner and Tristrim Lowther Skinner both wrote letters about their work as members of the North Carolina House of Commons, Joseph in 1807 and 1814 and Tristrim in 1846-1848, and their support for the Whig Party.
-Letters contain a wealth of information about social life and customs in several towns--most prominently Edenton and Williamsburg, but also New Haven, Hillsborough, and Norfolk.
+Letters contain a wealth of information about social life and customs in several towns--most prominently Edenton and Williamsburg, Va., but also New Haven, Conn., Hillsborough, N.C., and Norfolk, Va.

 The collection also contains financial and legal papers, especially about land development in Perquimans County, N.C., Bertie County, N.C., and Chowan County, N.C.
+There is a deed, 1816, that documents the purchase of "Pegg," an enslved woman, and her two children.
 Other papers include poetry and writings, newspaper clippings, and other items, as well as pictures of members of the Dawson and Fisk families, relatives of the Skinner family.Back to Top

 Chiefly personal family correspondence documenting four generations of Skinner family members.